bhargavanaidu135/GenAI-Docker-K8S/README.md

 ```

 STEP3:
-## Flask REST API and A webUI for User Interaction
+## Create Flask REST API and webUI for User Interaction

 Goto 'FlaskAPI-webUI-LLM' folder --> you would see the files LLM_WebUI_k8sDockerGen.py, requirements.txt, templates/index.html that contains the code for making flaskAPI and webUI for seamless user interactions.